Living wage foundation rate updated at the bottom of the blog

 The Living Wage Foundation is a UK-based organisation that campaigns for and promotes the concept of a real Living Wage.
 This is a wage that enables workers to afford a basic standard of living.
-The real Living Wage is calculated based on the cost of living and takes into account factors such as housing, food and transport.
+The real Living Wage Foundation rates are calculated based on the cost of living and takes into account factors such as housing, food and transport.

 “The Living Wage is a voluntary higher rate of base pay.
 It provides a benchmark for responsible employers who choose to pay their employees a rate that meets the basic cost of living in the UK and London.
 It is higher than the government's National Minimum Wage rates, including the minimum wage rate for over-23s (the 'National Living Wage') because it is calculated according to the cost of living.”
 (Living Wage Foundation)